cdubz/takeout-inspector/README.md

 1. Click **Create archive**.
 1. Wait!
 It will take a while for the data to arrive.

 Particularly large *Mail* archives may take a very long time to process.
-My first export of 15,000 emails took about six hours.

 # Installation